sriramadhenu/mage-race/ProjectDocument.md

 **Other Contributions**

 Since I was already working on projectiles, I implemented the [ice spell](https://github.com/sriramadhenu/mage-race/blob/main/scripts/projectiles/ice_spell.gd) that the player uses in the game.
 I also imported and setup the animation sprites for each of the characters (player and enemies).

+## Sri Krishanu Ramadhenu (sriramadhenu)

+**Main Role: Game Logic**

+My main work was on the player, health, and level/respawn systems.
+I wired the player’s damage and knockback into a shared character health system so that taking damage reduces hearts, emits a health-changed signal, and can trigger death and respawn [link to work (minus the _on_prevent_dash_zone_body_entered function)](https://github.com/sriramadhenu/mage-race/blob/116efa511dc15851b5f8b1537c40f7056614a5ad/scripts/player/player.gd#L164-L209).
+The [game manager](https://github.com/sriramadhenu/mage-race/blob/58be39db4ee792ece815b2e8c7f2b71eb4bd0a59/scripts/managers/game_manager.gd#L1-L74) keeps track of what level the player is currently on (or the pause/main menu), and makes changes to the entire system accordingly.
+The [level manager](https://github.com/sriramadhenu/mage-race/blob/58be39db4ee792ece815b2e8c7f2b71eb4bd0a59/scripts/managers/level_manager.gd#L1-L34) keeps track of the level that is being displayed and changes the scene accordingly.

+**Sub Role: Build and Release Management**

+**Other Contributions**
+I created the final obstacle in the forest level, adding a collision shape to a button that removed a purple barrier with a fading animation when the player contacted the button (the animation took me too long to figure out, I'm not a visuals person). [button file](https://github.com/sriramadhenu/mage-race/blob/116efa511dc15851b5f8b1537c40f7056614a5ad/scenes/levels/green_button.gd#L1-L17). [wall file](https://github.com/sriramadhenu/mage-race/blob/116efa511dc15851b5f8b1537c40f7056614a5ad/scenes/levels/purple_wall.gd#L1-L10).

+I also modified the player controls to implement [directional shooting](https://github.com/sriramadhenu/mage-race/blob/116efa511dc15851b5f8b1537c40f7056614a5ad/project.godot#L61-L76), [paused movement while attacking (grounded)](https://github.com/sriramadhenu/mage-race/blob/116efa511dc15851b5f8b1537c40f7056614a5ad/scripts/player/player.gd#L50-L63), [and mechanics that didn't allow dashing and shooting simultaneously].

+I added [killzones](https://github.com/sriramadhenu/mage-race/blob/116efa511dc15851b5f8b1537c40f7056614a5ad/scripts/killzone.gd#L1-L16) to each level, so if the player jumped off the map and came in contact with this zone below the map, they would lose all their health.

+Similarly, I added [spikes](https://github.com/sriramadhenu/mage-race/blob/58be39db4ee792ece815b2e8c7f2b71eb4bd0a59/scenes/levels/ice_spikes.gd#L1-L16) that hurt the player and caused knockback in the ice level.